BIMSBbioinfo/scipipeline/README.md

 To this end, the pipeline contains launcher scripts.

 If you are allowed to run the pipeline directly from the head node invoke `bash runpipeline_local.bash`.
-In that case, snakemake will run locally and all jobs that need to be run to complete the pipeline will be submitted via `qsub` to the grid engine.
+In that case, snakemake will run on the current node and it will submit the individual jobs that need to be carried out via `qsub` to the cluster.

 If you are not allowed to run the pipeline on the head node you can invoke `bash runpipeline_remote.bash`.
 This will start snakemake itself via qsub on the cluster.
 From there `runpipeline_local.bash` will be used.
+Note that this assumes that `qsub` can be issues from the node snakemake has been started.

 After the pipeline has completed a report document can be generated via